acarrilho/global/README.md

 };
 ```

-which is returned in xml format from the above api request we made. we could just call ```var sampleObject = http.DoRequest<SampleObject>(Format.Xml);```. and now you can access it as a normal SampleObject by calling it’s properties:
+which is returned in xml format from a rest api. to get the response already serialized we can just call ```var sampleObject = http.DoRequest<SampleObject>(Format.Xml);```. and now we can access it as a normal SampleObject by calling it’s properties:

 ```csharp
 Console.WriteLine("{0} is {1} years old.",